 If you’re curious about the world, have a passion for storytelling and aspire to make a difference, then the Graduate School of Journalism is the place for you.
 We are looking for a diverse mix of smart and creative students from different backgrounds and places who are driven to tell stories that engage, enlighten and entertain audiences.

 You may be driven to create journalism that provides perspective and insight on issues that matter to the public.
 Or maybe you have an idea that will change the way people learn about their community.
 You may be straight out of college or have worked for some time in journalism.
 Or maybe you’re contemplating a career move.

 Past students have included scientists, engineers, lawyers, business executives and medical lawyers.
 They all have something in common, regardless of whether they have little journalism experience, a significant portfolio of work or are new to the profession.
 They share a passion to help people make sense of the world.
 Explore those passions with us at UBC Journalism.

 Eligibility: To be eligible for our program, applicants to the Graduate School of Journalism must complete, prior to the first day of classes, a degree in any discipline that is academically equivalent to a UBC 4-year Bachelor’s degree with a minimum B+ average in 300 & 400 (upper) level coursework.

-If you are from a country where English is not the first language, you must achieve a TOEFL score of 615 on the paper-based test, 260 on the computer-based test, or 105 on the internet-based test; or an IELTS score of 7.5 with no subsection score lower than 6.5.
+If you are from a country where English is not the native language, you must achieve a TOEFL score of 615 on the paper-based test, 260 on the computer-based test, or 105 on the internet-based test; or an IELTS score of 7.5 with no subsection score lower than 6.5.
 Follow the link to our application checklist.
 To apply, go to the online application form.
 While the School of Journalism may make offers to applicants based on the above criteria, final decisions are subject to formal approval by the Faculty of Graduate Studies.

 We wish you the best of luck during the admissions process.